pleavinseven/word_of_the_day_bot/README.md

 # WWOTD
-Reddit bot.  posting Welsh Word Of The Day bot in r/learnwelsh
+Reddit bot.
+Posting a Welsh Word Of The Day daily to r/learnwelsh